 A Protiviti team of a dozen subject matter experts prepared for the project along several lines.
 The team worked with the company to develop a change management plan, including comprehensive internal communications.
 More than 250 first-line personnel and managers representing a range of responsibilities and perspectives were identified to participate in the project.

-The Protiviti team drew on its knowledge of the industry and the company’s operations to develop a customized RCSA framework.
+The Protiviti team drew on its knowledge of the industry and the company’s operations to develop a customised RCSA framework.
 This process entailed examining the company’s recent internal and external audits, compliance reviews and risk and control performance metrics to understand the company’s existing risk and control culture and practices.
 The Protiviti team used this insight to create and test a suite of employee training materials across functions.

 With this foundation, the Protiviti team guided the company through the RCSA process.
 Protiviti planned and facilitated a series of whiteboarding sessions over a six-month period with representative groups across the company’s value chain, including the pricing, underwriting, distribution, and claims functions.
 During the sessions, each group identified the areas in their function where human error or process breakdowns could have a significant negative impact, as well as the controls in place to help prevent those breakdowns from occurring.

 Because the whiteboarding sessions systematically explored the company’s underlying processes, the company was able to achieve a realistic and holistic view of operational risks and controls.
 The Protiviti team worked with the company to aggregate the findings into an enterprise risks and controls map, identifying risks in certain functions that could trigger or magnify risks in others.

 Protiviti met with the company’s senior leadership and the functional leads to discuss the extent to which risk and control was integrated into decision making and the management of the company.
 As part of these interactions, Protiviti helped leadership review and optimise its risk tolerance framework and validate the effectiveness of its controls.